Preparedness & Disaster Resiliency

 Disaster Planning, Response and Recovery is completed at four levels, each providing a progressively greater level of specificity.

-The University-Wide Disaster Preparation and Recovery Plan is a very broad document which describes general concepts and capabilities for organized preparation and timely recovery from a major incidents.
-The overall plan is maintained under the leadership of the Vice President of Real Estate and Facilities.
+The CEMP is a broad document which describes general mitigation, preparedness, response, and recovery concepts at the University-Wide level.
+The plan is maintained under the leadership of the Vice President of Real Estate and Facilities.

-The Campus Disaster Preparation and Recovery Plan is a more focused document which describes more specific concepts and capabilities specific to how the campus is organized for preparation and timely recovery from a major incidents.
-At the Medical Campus, the overall plan is maintained under the leadership of the Senior Vice President for Medical Affairs and Dean of the Miller School of Medicine.
+The EOP is a more focused document which describes specific mitigation, preparedness, response, and recovery concepts at the Medical Campus and UHealth System level.
+The plan is maintained under the leadership of the Senior Vice President for Medical Affairs and Dean/ Chief Executive Officer, University of Miami Health System.